Skip to main content

 Notch depth (vertical) = Seat length × tan(θ)

-The seat cut length (bearing on the plate) creates a horizontal run.
-Over that run, the roof rises by tan(θ), which determines the depth of the birdsmouth notch.
+The seat cut length (the horizontal bearing on the plate) creates a run.
+Over that run, the roof rises by the tangent of the pitch angle, which determines the depth of the birdsmouth notch.

 3. Height Above Plate (HAP)